-- A. Immediate post-placenta insertion should be avoided in patients with a fever.
-Additionally, patients with a rupture of membranes greater than 36 hours before delivery, a postpartum hemorrhage or extensive genital lacerations should be referred for interval insertion. - Q. What are the CPT codes associated with IUD and Nexplanon insertion in the hospital setting? - A. The CPT and associated ICD-10-CM codes are unchanged for the hospital setting: - 11981 insertion, nonbiodegradable drug delivery implant - 58300 insertion of an IUD - Q. Does placement of an IUD in the postpartum period increase the chance of infertility in the future? - A. No, there is no data to suggest that there is any adverse effect on future fertility.
+A. Immediate post-placenta insertion should be avoided in patients with a fever.
+Additionally, patients with rupture of membranes greater than 36 hours before delivery, a postpartum hemorrhage or extensive genital lacerations should be referred for interval insertion.

+Q. What are the CPT codes associated with IUD and Nexplanon insertion in the hospital setting?

+- A. The CPT and associated ICD-10-CM codes are unchanged for the hospital setting: - 11981 insertion, nonbiodegradable drug delivery implant - 58300 insertion of an IUD

+Family planning and LARC (cont.)

+Q. Does placement of an IUD in the postpartum period increase a woman's chance of infertility in the future?

+A. No, there is no data to suggest that there is any adverse effect on future fertility.
 Baseline fecundity has been shown to return rapidly after IUD removal.